Schoolgirl reading

 Christian values are woven into the stories, so teachers can use them with confidence, knowing they are sharing their faith in a respectful way, allowing students to consider issues of faith for themselves.

-Pam Daunton, primary school teacher and author of The Dove Stone, admits that it’s not always appropriate to suggest to students that they pray.
+Pam Daunton, primary school teacher and author of The Dove Stone, admits that it’s not always appropriate for Christian teachers to suggest to students that they pray.
 But she goes on to say,

-When I go into schools to talk about my writing, I talk about how the characters in The Dove Stone learn to pray when they’re facing difficulties in life.”
+When I go into schools to talk about my writing, I talk about how the characters in The Dove Stone learn to pray when they’re facing difficulties in life.
+In this way, students can make the connections for themselves.”

 We provide FREE downloadable Discussion Questions for all our titles, including The Dove Stone, to help you deliver curriculum requirements and engage children with the issues raised in the stories.